Tuscaloosa Amateur Radio Club

 - TARC supports VHF and UHF repeaters on 146.820 and 443.825

 - TARC supports a D-Star repeater system on 146.605; 444.075, and 1284.4 with gateway.

 - TARC has a letter of agreement with DCH Health Systems and supports a communications center at DCH Northport.

 - TARC supports a weekly net called the West Alabama Emergency Net (WAEN).

-- TARC supports EMA as well as other served agencies.
+- TARC supports the EMA as well as other served agencies.

-- TARC supports and is activily involved in yearly Field Days.
+- TARC supports and is actively involved in yearly Field Day exercises.

 - TARC supports its own web page.

 - TARC is involved in providing public service communications.

 - TARC has a second club call, W4XI, in honor of Dr. H. Gordon King (SK).